zhentaoshi/metrics1-cn/README.md

 # Style guideline

 * Foreigners' names, unless household names like 高斯 or 欧拉, in general we don't need to translate.
-* Because sometime "." also appear in math, let's unity all 句号 into "." in the text and math.
+* Because sometime "." also appear in math, let's unify all 句号 into "." in the text and math.
 It can be done with *find-and-replace* after we complete a chapter.
 * Leave a space before and after a math symbol. 这样的 $\beta$ 比$\beta$好看。